colts70/semantic-stack/README.md

 Money is made from control and treating the problems never fixing them.

-They saw the problem, but were not in a position to solve it.
+Experts knew but were not in a position to release the map.

+They knew that Domains were the true semantic layer for years — but nobody inside the industry is allowed to say it.

 It wasn’t a technical limitation — it was an incentive limitation.